newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-taxes.md

 id: "register-for-taxes"
 name: "Register for Taxes with the N.J.
 Division of Revenue"
 callToActionLink: "https://www.state.nj.us/treasury/revenue/gettingregistered.shtml"
-callToActionText: "Register Your Business for Taxes"
+callToActionText: "Register My Business for Taxes"
 ---

 It's time to register your business for State taxes.
 Doing so will tell the State more about your business and determine what taxes you're liable for.